Chart Color Schemes

 The level of residential development activity in Craigieburn - North is very low in comparison to the average area assessed nationally by AreaSearch

-The average expected construction cost value for new dwellings is $507,000, indicating that developers are targeting the premium market segment with higher-end properties.
+New dwellings are developed at an average expected construction cost value of $507,000, indicating that developers target the premium market segment with higher-end properties.
 In FY-26, $283,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
 Compared to Greater Melbourne, Craigieburn - North has significantly lower building activity, 92.0% below the regional average per person.
 This scarcity of new homes typically strengthens demand and prices for existing properties.
-Additionally, all new construction consists of detached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+This trend is also evident when compared nationally, reflecting a mature market and possible development constraints.

-With around 1865 people per dwelling approval, Craigieburn - North reflects a highly mature market.
-By 2041, Craigieburn - North is projected to grow by 7,052 residents.
+All new construction in Craigieburn - North consists of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+With approximately 1865 people per dwelling approval, Craigieburn - North reflects a highly mature market.
+By 2041, Craigieburn - North is projected to grow by 7,052 residents (latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development